Preparing for transplant surgery for liver cancer

 You won't get very much notice before your liver transplant.
 When a suitable donor liver becomes available you need to go straight into hospital.

 This information is for people who are having a liver transplant.
 We have separate information if you are having part of your liver removed.
-Your doctor might call this a liver resection or a lobectomy.
+Your doctor might call this a liver resection or a hepatectomy.

-It's helpful to have a bag packed ready for when you get the call to go in.
 It might also be useful to think beforehand about arrangements you need to make.
 For example, childcare or looking after your pets or house while you are in hospital.

 At the hospital

-Before your operation, you will need:
+Before your operation, you may need:

 • a chest x-ray